adamabdelhamed/PowerArgs/readme.md

 Sample usage:

-    someapp -some  <-- after typing "-some" you can prett tab and have it fill in the rest of "-someparam"
+    someapp -some  <-- after typing "-some" you can press tab and have it fill in the rest of "-someparam"

 You can even add your own tab completion logic in one of two ways.
 First there's the really easy way.
 Derive from SimpleTabCompletionSource and provide a list of words you want to be completable.